DLBuesen/cv_sim_films_interactions/README.md

 # Introduction
 - Cyclic voltammetry simulation of a redox-active film for a given set of dimensional parameters (concentration, diffusion coefficient of the electron, etc) which includes the effect of interactions between the redox-active moities.
 - The app is used in the course "Electrobiotechnology", taught by Prof. Dr. Nicolas Plumeré in the Professorship for Electrobiotechnology at the Technical University of Munich, Campus Straubing (TUMCS).
 A link to the group webpage can be found [here](https://ebt.cs.tum.de/?lang=en).
-However, the app is freely available for education and research purposes.
+The app is freely available and not restricted only for education and research purposes.
 - Docker is used here because our group is currently exploring the possibility of deploying research apps using this platform.
 An in-depth presentation on this topic can be found [here](https://www.youtube.com/watch?v=L4nqky8qGm8).

 # System Description Highlights